rohanmaity123/docs/docs/how-to/django-admin-customization.md

 <br>

-### Create Your Django Project
+**Create Your Django Project**

-Create a Django project.
-Then make a new application in it with the a name (note it can be anything like 'admin_black'):
+Create a Django project and a new application inside using a descriptive name `admin_black`, for instance.

 ```bash
 $ python manage.py startapp admin_black
 ```

-* Make a 'templates', 'static' and 'templatetages' folders in it.
-The application folders structure is like this:
+Create new directories `templates`, `static` and `templatetages` inside.
+The application folders structure should look as below:

 ```
 admin_black/